30-01-2023

 Then, the TRV can control each individual room.
 The higher the temperature, the quicker your home will heat.
 But don’t go too high because that will decrease efficiency.

-Refer to your boiler’s manual if in doubt about the best temperature and contact a gas safe engineer for advice regarding your heating system.
+Refer to your boiler’s manual if you doubt the best temperature, and contact a gas-safe engineer for advice regarding your heating system.

-SPEEDY TOP TIP: Hot water should be set around 45°C to 50°C. If it is too hot to run a bath with without using the cold tap, turn it down a bit!
+SPEEDY TOP TIP: Hot water should be set around 45°C to 50°C. Turn it down a bit if it is too hot to run a bath without using the cold tap!

 And finally…

 Are your radiators in the correct position in your home and room?
-Try not to have them too near to windows, as this heat can just get lost.
-The same applies to internal doors, which can just trap heat and stop it from flowing into the room.
+Try not to have them too near windows, as this heat can get lost.
+The same applies to internal doors, which can trap heat and stop it from flowing into the room.

 Keep furniture away from blocking radiators; this includes long curtains.